How awesome is it to be living in a time when you can get paid to walk at your own pace and in your own free time?

 Plus points: Gigwalkers get to earn a performance score, which GigWalk clients check and use in hiring people for consistent, private gigs.

-Lympo certainly picked an interesting name for their app, but nonetheless, they pay you to complete challenges.
+Lympo certainly picked an interesting name for their app, but nonetheless, you can earn money walking by completing challenges.

 Each challenge will have you running or walking.
-Complete the challenge and then earn Lympo tokens.
+Complete the daily tasks and challenges to earn Lympo tokens.

 Lympo is probably the easiest way to start making money as a walker.

-Dollar value: You’ll be awarded points which can then be redeemed for cash, gift cards, or products (like shoes).
+Dollar value: You’ll earn rewards that can then be redeemed for cash, gift cards, or products (like shoes) from the in-app marketplace.

 Plus points: The app is very highly reviewed on both Google Play and Apple’s App Store.